Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions/Microsoft-Subscription-Create.md

 ## Microsoft Subscription Create

 :warning:**_NOTE:_**
-_Keep in mind that loading these pages can take some time due to possible numerous queries accessing Microsoft Partner specific APIs. _
+_Please note that loading these pages may take some time due to various queries accessing Microsoft Partner-specific APIs._

 The page contains three tabs each showing different types of MS Subscriptions the user can request to be created.